 A real estate investment trust (REIT) is a company that owns and may operate real estate investments.
-A REIT can invest in different types of commercial real estate, including, but not limited to, apartments, data centers, gaming establishments, hotels, hospitals, offices, shopping centers, and warehouses.
+A REIT can invest in different types of real estate properties, including, but not limited to, apartments, data centers, gaming establishments, hotels, hospitals, offices, shopping centers, and warehouses.